saptarshi-laha/AutoRemediate/readme.md

 ## Estimated Completion Date
 End of November 2022.
-This could however be delayed a lot of factors.
+This could however be delayed by a lot of factors.